Ted Jolliffe: 1946 Hamilton convention

 In 1946, there was major labour strife in Ontario, and the CCF made it clear they were on the side of the unionists.
 The party's annual convention was held outside of Toronto for the first time.
 The convention was held at the Royal Connaught Hotel in Hamilton, Ontario from December 9 to 11, 1946, in the city where the United Steelworkers of America (USWA) went through a long protracted strike about reducing the work-week to 40 hours.
 Jolliffe faced a leadership challenge at this convention from former Toronto Controller Lewis Duncan.
 There were rumblings in 1945 that Duncan would take over from Jolliffe, but that was rumoured to be only if he were able to defeat Drew in the High Park constituency, which he failed to do.
-As party chairman John Mitchell stated at the time, it wasn't even close, as Jolliffe was easily re-elected CCF leader again for the fourth time.
+As party chairman John Mitchell stated at the time, it was not even close, as Jolliffe was easily re-elected CCF leader again for the fourth time.

 1948 re-elected MPP

 By April 1948, the CCF were attempting to alter their public image in anticipation of the upcoming election.
 As a result of the Cold War and the "red scare", the party and labour movement acted to purge individuals — including MPP Robert Carlin — suspected of being under Communist influence.
 As a consequence of the 1948 Ontario general election, the CCF experienced a resurgence, initially securing 22 seats.
 The Conservatives lost most of their Toronto-area seats and even premier Drew lost his High Park seat.
 Consequently, Jolliffe assumed the position of Leader of the Opposition in Ontario and once again became the MPP for York South.

-However, the CCF’s fortunes soon experienced a decline.
-Public support for socialism waned, resulting in the CCF’s reduction to a mere two seats in the 1951 Ontario general election, with Jolliffe once again losing his seat.
+However, the CCF's fortunes soon experienced a decline.
+Public support for socialism waned, resulting in the CCF's reduction to a mere two seats in the 1951 Ontario general election, with Jolliffe once again losing his seat.
 On August 17, 1953, he resigned as party leader in order to prioritize his legal practice.
 A few months later, a leadership convention was held to replace him in Toronto on November 20 and 21, 1953.
 Donald C. MacDonald was elected the new leader on the second ballot with Jolliffe, and National CCF leader M. J. Coldwell looking on.